Danske Bank: Money laundering scandal

 Authorities in Denmark, Estonia, France, and the United Kingdom have launched investigations related to large-scale money laundering through Danske Bank.
 In 2018, the bank also faced a criminal investigation from the United States Department of Justice into the affair that saw €200bn of non-resident money flow through its branch in Estonia, which was under the supervision of the Financial Supervisory Authority of Denmark (due to location of headquarter) and the Financial Supervisory Authority of Estonia (due to location of branch).
 Danish prosecutors filed four preliminary charges in November 2018.
 As a consequence of the money laundering scandal Danske Bank was named as 2018's most corrupted actor by the Organized Crime and Corruption Reporting Project.
 A Danish woman was remanded in custody in relation to the scandal in December 2021.
 In December 2022, Danske Bank pled guilty and agreed to a $2 billion fine in a case from the United States Department of Justice.

 Losing customers' debt records

 On 30 August 2020, TV 2 and Berlingske released a report detailing how Danske Bank lost track of over 100,000 customers' accounts, which resulted in customers overpaying their debts.
 The issue was caused by a 2004 IT system migration, as well as several other database and accounting errors that have existed since 1979.
 Danske Bank issued an apology, calling the case "deeply regrettable," and offered compensation for account holders that the bank confirmed were affected by the issue.
-In a press release, the bank estimated that the total compensation for customers would be 80-100 million DKK (approximately $13–16 million USD).
+In a press release, the bank estimated that the total compensation for customers would be 80-100 million DKK (approximately US$13–16 million).
 The incident also raised questions on if the bank misled the Financial Supervisory Authority, which may result in fines or disciplinary actions.

+Shareholder Activism & Buyback

+The Danske Bank share price dropped more than 70% following the disclosure of the Estonian money laundering scandal and the company was subsequently targeted by activist shareholders.
+Michael Strabo of Strabo Investments Limited publicly argued the Board of Directors should consider selling the company and implement a share buyback program in order to create shareholder value.
+In February 2024 Danske Bank announced a share buyback worth DKK 5.5 billion, representing 60bp of CET1 and management expressed the intention to increase the size of the buyback going forward.